A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Acknowledgements

 \section{Acknowledgements}

-We thank Ernest Tan and Tony Metger for helpful discussions on the security of DIQKD with leakage, in particular on the difficulties of applying a sequential proof technique, and for pointing out references \cite{SPM13,TZB+20,TZWP20}.
+We thank Ernest Tan and Tony Metger for helpful discussions on the security of DIQKD with leakage, in particular on the difficulties of applying known sequential proof techniques, and for pointing out references \cite{SPM13,TZB+20,TZWP20}.

-This work is supported by the National Research Foundation, including under NRF RF Award No. NRF-NRFF2013-13, the Prime Minister's Office, Singapore and the Ministry of Education, Singapore, under the Research Centres of Excellence program and by Grant No. MOE2012-T3-1-009 and in part by the NRF2017-NRF-ANR004 {\em VanQuTe} Grant.
+This work was done in part while S.K. was at the Centre for Quantum Technologies (CQT), National University of Singapore.
+Research at CQT is supported by the National Research Foundation, including under NRF RF Award No. NRF-NRFF2013-13, the Prime Minister's Office, Singapore and the Ministry of Education, Singapore, under the Research Centres of Excellence program and by Grant No. MOE2012-T3-1-009 and in part by the NRF2017-NRF-ANR004 {\em VanQuTe} Grant.
+S. K. is currently funded by the NSERC Canada Discovery Grants Program and Fujitsu Labs America; research at the Institute for Quantum Computing (IQC) is supported by Innovation, Science and Economic Development (ISED) Canada.